aleksmilivojevic/signal-deck/signaldeck-ios-app/README.md

 6. Replace `com.example.signaldeck` with a bundle identifier unique to you.
 7. Select an iPhone simulator or connected iPhone.
 8. Press **Run**.

-No API key, server, package installation, or network connection is required for the app's bundled quiz and learning content.

 ## Project structure